Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Introduction

-The core, being the least accessible, is also the least understood layer of the Earth.
-The outer core is inferred to be liquid because it has been observed that it does not allow the propagation of S-waves, and the velocity of P-waves drops sharply therein~\cite{Robertson:1966}.
-On the other hand, the inner core is likely to be solid since the velocity of the P-waves is found to be higher in that region~\cite{Lehmann:1936}.
-For an issue as important as the detailed internal structure of our planet, it is very important to augment the seismological data with completely independent measurements, in order to check for any systematic effects.
-In this Letter, we shall focus on obtaining information on the structure of the core, assuming that the density profile of the mantle is completely understood.
+The core is the least understood region of Earth.
+The outer core is inferred to be liquid because it has been observed that it does not allow the propagation of S waves, and the velocity of P waves drops sharply therein~\cite{Robertson:1966}.
+On the other hand, the inner core is likely to be solid since the velocity of the P waves is found to be higher in that region~\cite{Lehmann:1936,Brush:1980}.
+A recent study has claimed a decrease in the velocity of S waves in the inner core, indicating the possibility of a soft inner core consisting of an exotic state of matter called superionic state~\cite{He:2022}.
+For an issue as important as the detailed internal structure of our planet, it is crucial to augment the seismological data with completely independent measurements.
+In this paper, we focus on obtaining information on the structure of the core, assuming that the total mass of the core is known and the density profile of the mantle is completely understood.